AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/automerging/README.md

                                            compute_correlograms)

 # run a sorter and extract waveforms
-# note that this omits some important pre-processing steps for brevity
+# note that this omits some important pre-processing steps and parameters for brevity
 recording = si.read_openephys('/path/to/data')
 sorting = si.run_sorter('kilosort2_5', recording)
 waveform_extractor = si.extract_waveforms(recording=recording,